-4. Apply for jobs
+Step 4: Apply for jobs

 Once you have the knowledge base to be a successful mortgage underwriter, you can begin applying for jobs.
 Utilize online resources to find job postings.
 Reach out to your network on LinkedIn, especially if you have any connections at banks and financial institutions.

-5. Continue training and education
+Step 5: Continue training and education

-Most of the certifications require updates and renewals at least every two years.
+Most certifications require updates and renewals at least every two years.
 Make sure to stay on top of those and take the updated courses.
 Take advantage of any chances to attend conferences and conventions.
 Those great networking events usually have a packed schedule of speakers and educational opportunities.

 Types of mortgage underwriters